Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Bone spurs develop in response to soft tissue tightness, pressure, friction, or stress over a long period of time.
 Conditions like arthritis or plantar fasciitis, or previous foot injuries can also lead to bone spur formation.

 Foot bone spur symptoms include pain, swelling, and stiffness around the affected joint.
 You may even be able to feel a hard lump, depending on where the spur forms.
-Bone spurs in the heel can cause a sharp pain in the foot when walking or standing.
+Heel bone spurs can cause a sharp pain in the foot when walking or standing.

 Find Out More: Foot Bone Spurs